Nuovalo/website/index.md

     excerpt:
         "Tontines are perhaps one the most misunderstood concepts in all finance.
 Discover the ancient history and modern potential of tontine finance as applied to the global retirement challenge.

         >“If most of what you know about tontines came from a fictional novel, a film, a newspaper article, or an episode of The Simpsons, rest assured that you are not the only one.
 But this does not have to be the case...
-The fair tontine principle is more versatile than you might think.”<br> — [Tontines: A Practitioner’s Guide to Morality-Pooled Investments](https://www.cfainstitute.org/-/media/documents/article/rf-brief/fullmer-tontines-rf-brief.ashx)
+The fair tontine principle is more versatile than you might think.”<br> — [Tontines: A Practitioner’s Guide to Mortality-Pooled Investments](https://www.cfainstitute.org/-/media/documents/article/rf-brief/fullmer-tontines-rf-brief.ashx)
         <br>
         "
     url: "/insights/"